PROGRAM AT A GLANCE

 Fetal Growth Restriction (FGR)

-Dr. Jana Brodsky – University of Lund, Sweden
+Dr. Jana Brodszki – University of Lund, Sweden

 09:30–09:50 Management of FGR in Different Nordic and Baltic Countries